 The Convention on the Conservation of Migratory Species of Wild Animals (CMS) lists the sei whale on its Appendix I – Endangered migratory species and Appendix II – Migratory species conserved through Agreements.

 The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) has the species in its Appendix I, which lists species that are the most endangered among CITES-listed animals and plants.
-This includes species threatened with extinction for which CITES prohibits international trade in specimens, with the exception of when the purpose of the import is not commercial.
+This includes species threatened with extinction for which CITES prohibits international trade in specimens, with the exception of when the import is not for commercial purposes.

-Sei whales fall under the managements of both the International Whaling Commission, and, since its inception in 1992, NAMMCO.
+Sei whales fall under the management regimes of both the International Whaling Commission, and, since its inception in 1992, NAMMCO.

-The sei whale has been protected from commercial whaling by the IWC since 1975 in the North Pacific and 1979 in the Southern Hemisphere, as well as the IWC’s moratorium on whaling since 1986 (Cooke, 2018).
-However, the moratorium does not include catches taken under scientific permit.
+The sei whale has been protected from commercial whaling by the IWC since 1975 in the North Pacific and 1979 in the Southern Hemisphere, as well as through the IWC’s moratorium on whaling since 1986 (Cooke 2018).
+However, the moratorium does not include catches for scientific research purposes

 Hunting and utilisation

-When the blue and fin whale stocks were depleted, hunters started focusing their efforts onto the sei whale (Ellis, 1991; Prieto et al., 2012).
-It was exploited up until the 1970s, to a much less severe extent in the Central than in the Northeast Atlantic (IWC, n.d.; Cooke, 2018).
+When the blue and fin whale stocks were depleted, hunters started focusing their efforts on sei whales (Ellis 1991, Prieto et al. 2012).
+The species was hunted until the 1970s, although this was at a much lower level in the Central than in the Northeast Atlantic (IWC n.d., Cooke 2018).

-Since the 1860s and up until the moratorium on commercial whaling, about 16,000 sei whales were landed in the North Atlantic.
-The peaks were around the turn of the century (more than 1,200/year) and a few hundred catches during the years after that (Sigurjónsson, 1995).
-These numbers do not include the high struck and lost rates, which numbered approximately 13,000 unspecified large whales (Cooke, 2018).
-The sei whale seems to have been depleted in the Northeast Atlantic, as the majority of landings (nearly 10,000 in Norwegian and British waters, again not counting struck and lost) were taken here (Cooke, 2018).
+Since the 1860s, and up until the IWC’s moratorium on commercial whaling was implemented in the 1980s, about 16,000 sei whales were landed in the North Atlantic.
+The peaks were around the turn of the century (more than 1,200/year) with a few hundred catches during the years after that (Sigurjónsson 1995).
+These numbers do not, however, include the high struck and lost rates, which numbered approximately 13,000 unspecified large whales (Cooke, 2018).
+The sei whale seems to have been depleted in the Northeast Atlantic, as the majority of landings (nearly 10,000 in Norwegian and British waters, again not counting struck and lost) were taken here (Cooke 2018).

 Western North Atlantic

 Sei whales were not commonly taken in Western Greenland and the Davis Strait, with only 8 reported catches in the periods 1924-39 and 1946-50.
-However, it was heavily exploited off Canada especially from the 1960s and up until 1972 (IWC, n.d.; Prieto et al., 2012).
+However, it was heavily exploited off Canada especially from the 1960s up until 1972 (IWC n.d., Prieto et al. 2012).

 Today/after the moratorium

-Except for one sei whale caught in Greenland in 2006, there have been no reported catches in NAMMCO member countries since its inception.
+Except for one sei whale caught in Greenland in 2006, there have been no reported catches in NAMMCO member countries since its inception in 1992.
 Iceland caught a total of 70 sei whales for scientific research in the 1980s (the IWC list of total catches).

 |1986||West Iceland||Special permit (scientific whaling)||40|